 Tourist scams are an unfortunate fact of life in many places in the developing world.
-You can protect yourself by being skeptical when faced with improbable stories about special promotions, and high pressure sales tactics are always a warning sign.
-Never pay cash for valuable items -- credit cards and electronic payment methods such as PayPal provide an important measure of consumer protection.
+You can protect yourself by being skeptical when faced with improbable stories about special promotions.
+Additionally, high pressure sales tactics are always a warning sign.
+Never pay cash for valuable items - credit cards and electronic payment methods such as PayPal provide an important measure of consumer protection.

 - First Published: May-02-2008